 And so I have.

 It didn’t take me long to realise that I was not the only one who had struggled though.
 Everywhere I looked, successful MDs and CEOs, online entrepreneurs that I knew, real people were just struggling.
 Business wise, not so much.
 Financially, not at all (some of these guys are millionaires, money worries are not a part of their life), but despite the success they have achieved, the results they were generating, they still didn’t feel good enough.
-They were just waiting for the other shoe to drop, for everyone to wake up and realise what a fake they were.
-They were waiting for their “success” to crumble to the ground and praying for the day that they would feel good enough.
+They were just waiting for the other shoe to drop, for everyone to wake up and realise what an imposter they were.
+They were waiting for their “success” to crumble to the ground and praying that the day would come when they would finally feel like they were enough.

-If you know me, you know I can’t stand aside and watch that and so I researched, studied, qualified, took what I was naturally great at and worked out how to change it for people.
-I worked out how to transform lives.
-And now, here I am.
+If you know me, you know I can’t stand aside and watch that and so I researched, studied, qualified, took what I was naturally great at and worked out how to use it all to help people change.
+I worked out how to transform my life and now I show others.
+Here I am.
 Doing work I love, living a life on my terms and every day being very sure to remind myself that I am enough right where I am.

 It’s a pleasure to meet you.